 Some Weird Meats you Absolutely Want on your Charcuterie Platter

 Your run of the mill pate is essentially a meat paste.
-That might not be the most appetizing description but they’re perhaps one of the most versatile and easy to serve crowd pleasers out there.
-The name as you might have guessed, is French in origin.
+That might not be the most appetizing description but they’re perhaps one of the most versatile and easy to serve crowd-pleasers out there.
+The name as you might have guessed is French in origin.
 The basic anatomy of pate is some kind of ground forcemeat (a mixture of ground meat and fats) along with some herbs, depending of course on its origin.
-My personal favorite is pate made from liverwurst with garlic and herbs!
+Try pate made from liverwurst with garlic and herbs!

-Well technically it’s also a pate.
-What sets terrine apart in essence is how its prepared.
-Baked in a dish lined with puff pastry, sometimes with gelatin, terrine is an elegant and highly presentable spread centerpiece.
+Well, technically it’s also a pate.
+Terrine’s preparation sets it apart.
+Baked in a dish lined with puff pastry, sometimes with gelatin, the terrine is an elegant and highly presentable spread centerpiece.
 Expect this lovely loaf to be the talk of the table.

 Foie Gras is just that, very fatty duck liver.
-It can come from duck or goose, but you’re most likely to find it from duck.
-It can be served as anything from a pate, to a mousse, or even sliced.
-It can appear in any of these varieties on the charcuterie platter, and the place it holds is valuable for the tasting experience.
+It can come from duck or goose, but you’re most likely to find it from a duck.
+Foie Gras comes as pate, mousse, and sliced.
+You can find it in any of these varieties on the charcuterie platter, and the place it holds is valuable for the tasting experience.

-It can compliment both cheese and herb breads or crackers.
-It is pale in color, and provides a notably rich and succulent taste.
-It’s considered a well loved delicacy in France.
+It can complement both cheese and herb bread or crackers.
+It is pale in color and provides a notably rich and succulent taste.
+It’s considered a well-loved delicacy in France.
 The Torchon variation (french for tea towel) is wrapped in towel or cheesecloth before being poached in water into usually a cylindrical shape which is how it’s served.
 The process takes days, which involves cooling, and resting.

 White wines are traditionally the favorite of foie gras fanatics.
 If you’d really like to hone in on the rich taste with some rich bubbly, pair a bottle of champagne to tie it all together.
 The crisp taste of a nice brut, along with expertly prepared foie gras is a snack as opulent as they come.